 ForestrySA’s responsibilities as a commercial and recreational forest manager are set out in the South Australian Forestry Corporation Charter.
-This document details the South Australian Government’s priorities and requirements of the business and can be found here.
+This document details the South Australian Government’s priorities and requirements of the business.

 ForestrySA’s core commercial role is management of more than 10,500ha of plantation pine in the Mount Lofty Ranges.

 As a plantation manager, ForestrySA’s focus is the production of log which our customers convert into a range of structural and non-structural timber products.

 Most timber is sold to regional domestic markets, with some exported according to quality and demand.